Leaving a legally valid will that is legally effective

 A will documents a person’s intentions for what they want to have happen when they die, see What is a will.
-It is a testamentary document containing your written instructions on who is to inherit their property and how, who will administer its disposal and any preferred arrangements for their funeral.
-If their intentions are to be legally effective, and ultimately put into effect, the will needs to be valid and comply with the legal rules.
+It is a testamentary document containing your written instructions on who you want to inherit your property and how they will inherit it after you go.

 Legal requirements for a valid will

-The law has requirements for wills to be valid.
+The law has particular requirements for wills to be valid.
 These are:

 - the will-maker must be mentally capable at the time of making the will, and understand its nature and effect; they must have testamentary capacity to make a valid will;